Skip to contents

 region_boundary_proj <- st_transform(region_boundary, st_crs(abd_breeding))

-# crop and mask to boundary of wyoming
+# crop and mask to boundary of montana

 abd_breeding_mask <- crop(abd_breeding, region_boundary_proj) |>